 Also, liquid soap remains ‘in’ your skin even if you believe you washed it away.

 It can be a moisturizer.

 Wash your hair with good temperature shower water only.
-We call it ‘Yu-Sham’ that means hot water shampoo, not using shampoo actually.
+We call it ‘Yu-Sham’ which means hot water shampoo, not using shampoo actually.

 When you really want to use shampoo, use soap bars making a lather with it instead of shampoo.

-After you got well, shampoo also might be ok but don’t use ones that include surface-activating agent (surfactant) or rinse or conditioner or treatment.
+After you got well, the shampoo also might be ok but don’t use ones that include a surface-activating agent (surfactant) or rinse or conditioner or treatment.

-We have been manipulated by commercial strategy of companies and everybody shampoos or takes a shower everyday lately, however, human beings haven’t done it so often originaly, I mean, we didn’t do it very often long time ago.
+We have been manipulated by the commercial strategy of companies and everybody shampoos or takes a shower every day lately, however, human beings haven’t done it so often originally, I mean, we didn’t do it very often a long time ago.
 It is the custom companies made on purpose to sell products.

 However, protein works to produce your new skin and it is necessary for your healing definitely.